 Deep crustal seismic reflection surveys

 Deep seismic reflection profiling has been part of the GSWA campaign to explore how the different components of the Western Australian landmass are configured and how they came together.
-By listening for the reflections of a source on the surface for length of up to 20 seconds, the deeper levels of the Earth’s crust can be explored.
+It is a non-invasive geophysical technique for geoscientists to image geological features and structures throughout the whole thickness of the crust.
+By listening for the reflections of a source on the surface for length of up to 20 s, the deeper levels of the Earth’s crust, as deep as 60 km, can be explored.

 * indicates survey consisting of multiple lines

-Older surveys (blue lines) are available from Geoscience Australia.
+Older surveys are available from Geoscience Australia.